 If the public, lawmakers, administrators, and judges are ill-equipped to understand automated decision tools, then widespread use of these tools presents fundamental challenges to principles of democratic oversight and government accountability.
 Therefore, as these systems are used more and more, it is of critical importance to develop explanations of these systems that are both accessible to general audiences and helpful for evaluating their use: public education is indispensable.
 JFI is producing both text-based and interactive explanations that will start to fill this need.

-JFI is promoting a more robust and comprehensive treatment of digital ethics and governance within higher education.
-Supporting promising new researchers in the field, we are building on their expertise to develop course materials that can be adapted for use in a broad range of fields, from computer science to social work.
+Alongside this work in public education, we are promoting a more robust and comprehensive treatment of digital ethics and governance within higher education.
+Supporting promising new researchers in the field, we build on their expertise to develop course materials that can be adapted for use in a broad range of fields, from computer science to social work.
 At a structural level, JFI is building partnerships and infrastructure to facilitate cross-disciplinary engagement around these questions, so that thinkers from a broad base of disciplines – computer science, data science, and statistics, of course, but also philosophy, history, Africana studies, and law – can more easily combine their knowledge and experience.

 Public Policy Research and Guidance